omnimail/omnimail/README.md

 #### Installation

-To use the Sendgrid sender class, you will need to install the `sendgrid/sendgrid` library using composer.
+To use the Sendgrid mailer class, you will need to install the `sendgrid/sendgrid` library using composer.

 ```
 composer require sendgrid/sendgrid